Qatar diplomatic crisis: Resolution

 The United Nations Secretary-General, António Guterres, welcomed the end of the crisis and the opening of the airspace, land, and sea borders between Saudi Arabia, the United Arab Emirates, Bahrain, Egypt, and Qatar.
 In a statement issued on 5 January 2021, he expressed hope that the countries concerned will continue to be positive, to strengthen their relations.
 He also recognized the contributions of the late Emir of Kuwait and late Sultan of Oman, who worked tirelessly towards resolving the Gulf rift.
 One Middle East policy analyst believed that the secret pact among the Gulf leaders is likely to have been multi-level, which includes several bilateral agreements between individual states rather than a unitary document.

 As of July 2023, Bahrain, Chad, Egypt, Maldives, Mauritania, Saudi Arabia, Senegal, and the UAE had restored diplomatic ties with Qatar.

+Within Qatar itself, there still exists continuing retaliation to nationals of the blockade countries.
+Egyptians are not allowed to obtain resident status in the country due to a block in place on Egyptians by the Qatari Ministry of Interior.
+This issue extends to Egyptians being issued work visas, family visas, or other visas into Qatar that would allow them to apply for resident status, resulting in multiple cases of family separation or leaving the country.
+While the Qatari Government denies these allegations, in 2019 the country's secretary-general of the National Tourism Council, Akbar al-Baker, described the Egyptian people as "enemies", this being one of very few times an official has discussed the issue of retaliation against Egyptians.